neu-se/CS4530-Fall-2022/Assignments/revised-project-plan.md

 * Receive full marks if:
   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
-  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases
-* The conditions of satisfaction are prioritized
+  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases and all conditions of satisfaction are prioritized

 ### Work breakdown (80 points):
 Your work breakdown will be evaluated holistically on the following rubric: